A manifestation of order and beauty in nature is called symmetry.

 The mass-energy equivalence, which may seem strange at first, has surprising consequences.

-The energy released in a collision generates new particles, which can be completely different from the particles that collided.
+The energy released in a collision generates new particles, sometimes very different from the ones that originally collided.

-For instance, by colliding two electrons, it is possible to create every particle in the universe whose mass is less than or equal to the energy of the collision.
+For instance, by colliding two electrons, it is possible to create any particle in the universe, provided its mass is less than or equal to the available collision energy.

-So, in the quantum world, the collision of two billiard balls at sufficient speed could create a rugby ball, a cake, or even a house.
+Thus, in the quantum world, the collision of two billiard balls at sufficient speed could result in the formation of entirely new and unexpected objects, such as a rugby ball, a cake, or even a house.

 Let me point out something about this example.